My name is Georgina (Georgie) Bassford and I'm a working mother of three children. I've lived and taught yoga in Bath since 2003.

 "You teach best what you most need to learn" Richard Bach

-It's very important to me to keep on learning and moving with the latest understanding about the mind and body and to bring this into every class I teach in an accessible way.
+It's very important to me honest and authentic, and to keep on learning and moving with the latest understanding about the mind and body and to bring this into every class I teach in an accessible way.
 I've recently completed (2016-17) training with Gary Carter of Natural Bodies, a world authority in the field of fascia and myofascial (muscle) within a yoga context and am incredibly inspired by Katy Bowman of Nutritious Movement.
 Katy is a movement specialist and biomechanist and has a talent for sharing her understanding of 'why movement matters' to the masses.
 I recomend you check out her work.
 I also regularly attend in-person workshops and online trainings, which you can see below.

 "Your cells respond to nutritious movement the way they respond to a healthy diet."
 Katy Bowman